-As educators, our hearts break when we see children struggle with reading, comprehension, or vocabulary.
-Some of our students come from difficult socioeconomic backgrounds, have learning disabilities such as dyslexia, or simply received poor reading instruction in the past.
-Thankfully, there are a variety of instructional methods available that we can use to help our students become better readers.
-One of the most successful methods is the Orton-Gillingham (OG) Approach, designed to help students overcome reading difficulties.
+Your hearts break when you see children struggle with reading, comprehension, or vocabulary.
+Some students come from difficult socioeconomic backgrounds, have learning disabilities such as dyslexia, or simply received poor reading instruction in the past.
+Thankfully, there are a variety of instructional methods available that can be used to help students become better readers.
+Find more information here on one of the most successful methods, the Orton-Gillingham (OG) Approach, designed to help students overcome reading difficulties.

 What Is the Orton-Gillingham Approach?

 The Orton-Gillingham Approach was first published in the 1930s.
 While intended primarily for spelling, reading, and writing, this method can be used for mathematics instruction as well.
 The unique method provides intensive intervention that is both sequential and cumulative—so your students who are struggling with fluency or comprehension will benefit from reading instruction that is broken down into smaller, more digestible skills involving specific sounds and letters.
 Success comes when those smaller skills are built on over time.
-The OG Approach can help many children—including those who are dyslexic—succeed in reading.
+The Orton-Gillingham Approach has helped many children—including those who are dyslexic—succeed in reading.

 What Are the Benefits of Orton-Gillingham?